-Identification and Forms of Scientific Misconduct
+§ 9 Identification and Forms of Scientific Misconduct

-- (1) Scientific misconduct shall be deemed to have occurred if, in a context relevant to science, ethical standards are violated intentionally or through gross negligence, false statements are made, the intellectual property of others is infringed, or their research activities are impaired in any other way.
-The circumstances of each individual case are decisive, while the respective culture of the field must be considered. - (2) Scientific misconduct by false statements occurs in particular 1stby incorrectly claiming authorship (ghostwriting), - 2. by inventing data, - 3rd by falsifying data and sources, for example, by incomplete use of data and sources, by not including undesired results without disclosing this, and by manipulating sources, representations, or illustrations, - 4th by the incongruent representation of figures and corresponding statements,

-- 5th by providing incorrect information in an application letter or grant application or in the context of the reporting obligation, - 6th by providing incorrect information on the scientific achievements of applicants in selection and review committees. - (3) Scientific misconduct also results from infringement of intellectual property relating to a copyrighted work created by another person or to substantial scientific knowledge, hypotheses, tenets, or research approaches originating from others as a result of
+- (1) Scientific misconduct shall be deemed to have occurred if, in a context relevant to science, the standards of good scientific practice have been violated intentionally or through gross negligence, false statements have been or are being made, the intellectual property of others has been infringed or their research activities have been or are being impaired in some other way.
+The circumstances of each individual case are decisive, while the respective culture of the field must be considered. - (2) Scientific misconduct by false statements occurs in particular - 1st by incorrectly claiming authorship (ghostwriting), - 2nd by inventing data, - 3rd by falsifying data and sources, for example, by incomplete use of data and sources, by not including undesired results without disclosing this, and by manipulating sources, representations, or illustrations, - 4th by the incongruent representation of figures and corresponding statements, - 5th by providing incorrect information in an application letter or grant application or in the context of the reporting obligation, - 6th by providing incorrect information on the scientific achievements of applicants in selection and review committees.

-1stunauthorized exploitation under assumption of authorship (plagiarism),

-- 2nd the exploitation of research approaches and ideas of others, especially as a reviewer (theft of ideas), - 3rd the assumption of scientific authorship or co-authorship, - 4. the falsification of content, - 5th the unauthorized disclosure of data, theories, and findings to third parties, - 6th unauthorized publication or sharing with third parties as long as the work, finding, hypothesis, teaching, or research approach has not yet been published, - 7th claiming the (co-)authorship of another person without his or her consent, - 8th arbitrarily delaying the publication of a scientific paper, in particular as editor, reviewer, or co-author. - (4) Scientific misconduct also occurs in the case of interference with the research activities of others by means of

-1stsabotaging the research projects of others, for example, by

-- a) damaging, destroying, or tampering with literature, archival, or source materials, experimental setups, equipment, records, hardware, software, chemicals, or other items needed by another person to conduct a research project, - b) the falsification or unauthorized removal of documentation of research data, - c) the misappropriation or theft of books, archival records, manuscripts, or data sets, - d) the rendering unusable of scientifically relevant information carriers such as books, documents, or other data; - 2nd the elimination of primary data, insofar as this violates legal regulations or field-specific recognized principles of scientific work; - 3rd the public expression of an incorrect suspicion of scientific misconduct.
+- (3) Scientific misconduct also results from infringement of intellectual property relating to a copyrighted work created by another person or to substantial scientific knowledge, hypotheses, tenets, or research approaches originating from others as a result of - 1st unauthorized exploitation under assumption of authorship (plagiarism), - 2nd the exploitation of research approaches and ideas of others, especially as a reviewer (theft of ideas), - 3rd the assumption of academic authorship or co-authorship, - 4th the falsification of content, - 5th the unauthorized disclosure of data, theories, and findings to third parties, - 6th unauthorized publication or sharing with third parties as long as the work, finding, hypothesis, teaching, or research approach has not yet been published, - 7th claiming the (co-)authorship of another person without his or her consent, - 8th arbitrarily delaying the publication of a scientific paper, in particular as editor, reviewer, or co-author. - (4) Scientific misconduct also occurs in the case of interference with the research activities of others by means of - 1st sabotaging the research projects of others, for example, by - a) damaging, destroying, or tampering with literature, archival, or source materials, experimental setups, equipment, records, hardware, software, chemicals, or other items needed by another person to conduct a research project, - b) the falsification or unauthorized removal of documentation of research data, - c) the misappropriation or theft of books, archival records, manuscripts, or data sets, - d) the rendering unusable of scientifically relevant information carriers such as books, documents, or other data; - 2nd the elimination of primary data, insofar as this violates legal regulations or field-specific recognized principles of scientific work; - 3rd the public expression of an incorrect suspicion of scientific misconduct.